subquery/subql/docs/create/mapping.md

 #### Packages

-- Make sure in the `package.json` development dependencies we have add the `@polkadot/typegen`, we need use this generate type definitions that can be used to decorate the `@polkadot/api`, ideally these two packages should have identical version.
-We also need the `ts-node` in development dependencies for help us run the scripts.
+- Make sure in the `package.json` development dependencies we have to add the `@polkadot/typegen`, we need to use this generate type definitions that can be used to decorate the `@polkadot/api`, ideally these two packages should have identical version.
+We also need the `ts-node` in development dependencies to help us run the scripts.

 - We add scripts to run both types and meta generators (in that order, so metadata can use the types).

 Here is a simplified version of `package.json`.
-Make sure in the **scripts** section the package name is correct and directories are validate.
+Make sure in the **scripts** section the package name is correct and directories are validated.

 ```json
 {